 We are proud to provide various plumbing services to residents of Bonita Springs and the surrounding area.
 Whether you are looking for drain cleaning, water heater service, toilet repair, unclogging sinks or leak detection, our master plumbers can help to fix the problem.
 Also, to provide you piece of mind we are fully licensed and insured.

-We live in Bonita Springs and we support local businesses and the Bonita Springs Chamber of Commerce.
-Our mission is simply do the highest quality work and to make our customers happy.
-You deserve an experienced, courteous knowledgeable contractor that delivers on promises.
-We don't have any surprise pricing when the work is completed.
-Mike's Plumbing of Southwest Florida Inc. will diagnose your problem and prepare firm pricing for the work needed to be completed.
+Mike's Plumbing of Southwest Florida will quickly diagnose your problem and prepare estimated pricing for the work needed to be completed.
 You approve everything with full knowledge of what to expect and then we get it done.
-We are also so confident in our service that we have a full warranty and a 100% satisfaction guarantee.
+Our Plumbing experts in Bonita Springs are so confident in our service that we have a full warranty and a 100% satisfaction guarantee.
 If you are looking for master plumbers and HVAC technicians please consider calling us.

 “Comforting to know there are still businesses who truly understand and practice the art of exceptional customer service!”- Melissa G.

 “Awesome service from Matt and Richard.
 Affordable, plus we got the 10% first-time customer discount.”- Mary G.

 “Rich did an amazing job and I could not be happier with his professionalism and attention to detail.
 Great front office team to work with and you should look to them for your next plumbing needs.”- Joseph B.

 Bonita Springs had its beginnings when, in the 1870's, government surveyors in a remote part of Southwest Florida pitched camp near a medicinal spring which the local Indians believed could heal the sick.
 After the crew left, the site became know as Survey and the stream running from it, Surveyor's Creek.